zaidk2021/Intel-Unnati-Project-Fake-News-Detection-MachineMinds-MITManipal/README.md

 LSTM Model: https://drive.google.com/file/d/1huocyh-LhN7TiHH0G3M8g_vUm2MCLDDL/view?usp=drive_link

-In our project, we have three main files:
+In our project, we have three main files:-

 a. `ModelsAccuracyTable.xlsx`:
    - This Excel file contains the accuracy values of various models used for fake news detection.
 It provides a summary of the model performances, including the ML and DL models we employed.